dconnolly/draft-ietf-pquip-hybrid-signature-spectrums/draft-hale-pquip-hybrid-signature-spectrums.md

-This document describes classification of design goals and security considerations for hybrid digital signature schemes, including proof composability, non-separability of the ingredient signatures given a hybrid signature, backwards/forwards compatiblity, hybrid generality, and simultaneous verification.
+This document describes classification of design goals and security considerations for hybrid digital signature schemes, including proof composability, non-separability of the component signatures given a hybrid signature, backwards/forwards compatiblity, hybrid generality, and simultaneous verification.